 Manchester United manager Jose Mourinho is confident that David de Gea will sign a new long-term contract with the club.
-The Spaniard has often been the subject of interest from Real Madrid, and the La Liga club famously came close to signing him on deadline day in 2015, but the former Atletico Madrid goalkeeper is now happy to commit his future to the club that he signed for in 2011.
+The Spaniard has often been the subject of interest from Real Madrid with odds going down with new customer betting offers around the internet, and the La Liga club famously came close to signing him on deadline day in 2015, but the former Atletico Madrid goalkeeper is now happy to commit his future to the club that he signed for in 2011.

 “He is a Manchester United player and he will as soon as possible sign a new contract,” said Mourinho before United’s weekend defeat to Brighton.

 “A goalkeeper is a player and sometimes people forget that a goalkeeper earns points and earns titles.
 A goalkeeper is as important as another player, so the old story of ‘I paid that for a striker, I don’t pay that for a keeper’ is old-fashioned in this moment.
 People understand that and the market too, and I’m happy for them.
 I’m happy for the keepers.”